airmencoders/travisspark.com/sparktank/index.md

   splitColumns:
     - header: What is Spark Tank?
       descriptor: >
-        The Travis AFB Spark Tank is a chance for any airman, regardless of rank, to pitch their innovative ideas, initiatives, or programs for additional funding, visibility, and to grow a culture of innovation.
+        The Travis AFB Spark Tank enables airman, regardless of rank, to pitch their innovative ideas, initiatives, or programs for additional funding, visibility, and to help grow a culture of innovation.
-      image:
+      image: sparktank/images/spark-logo-transparent-bkgrnd.png
       textOrientation: right
     - header: Overview of Previous Spark Tank Top Nominees
       descriptor: >